Skip to content

 Best New Restaurant: Amura Hottest opening

-Amura is Ángel León's first restaurant outside Spain, where his Aponiente in El Puerto de Santa María holds three Michelin stars.
-The Mount Nelson opening is an ocean-themed tasting room, "marine plankton," sustainable "seafood chorizo," and a kitchen designed to evoke the Cape's kelp forests.
-The Style Award also went to Amura on the same night.
+Amura is the first restaurant Ángel León has opened outside Spain.
+His original kitchen, Aponiente, in the port town of El Puerto de Santa María, holds three Michelin stars.
+The Cape Town opening is an ocean-themed tasting room, with marine plankton on the plate, a sustainable "seafood chorizo" made from local fish, and a dining-room design meant to evoke the kelp forests off the Cape's coast.
+The Style Award (for design and service) went to Amura on the same night.

 Chefs' Chef: Ryan Cole, Salsify Peer pick